About PICS Internships

 |August||Summer projects and evaluations due|

 PICS internships are open to first years, sophomores, and juniors who are enrolled in the Spring semester prior to the internship and the Fall semester following the internship.
-Students who are taking leave from the University the semester prior to or following an internship are not typically eligible for PICS internships.
+Students who are taking leave from the University the semester prior to or following an internship are not eligible for PICS internships.
 All students must be in good academic standing.

 All accepted PICS interns are required to complete the following items.
 Failure to complete these requirements may result in termination of your internship.